Whether you’re getting a new air conditioner or looking to maximize your current one, having it level is important.

 - Rusty coils, which won’t be able to exhaust heat as well.

-If your air conditioner isn’t level, it might vibrate more than normal.
-This can create obnoxious noises when running and even require air conditioning repair.
+If your air conditioner isn’t level, it may vibrate excessively.
+This can create annoying sounds when running and even require air conditioning repair.

 - Make your air conditioner sink even more.